 The plate map file is a .csv file that specifies the location of each sample and control in a 96-well plate.
 The instrument control software (ICS) generates the file and automatically populates each column except MS file name.
 You must specify the MS data file name in the first column of the file, and then upload it to PAS during analysis setup.

-The sample description file is an optional .csv file that a user may provide to indicate additional metadata (ie. sample species, condition, description, replicate, etc.).
+The sample description file is an optional .csv file that a user may provide to indicate additional metadata (ie. condition, description, replicate, etc.).
 This file can be associated with a plate during plate addition or from the Plates page to an existing plate.

 From the Analyses page, select a completed analysis and then select the ‘Group Analysis’ tab to review the quantitation results organized in groups according to the sample metadata.
 From this page, select the ‘Setup Group Analysis’ button to access a guided wizard that will setup the differential expression analysis of specific samples or groups of samples.